More parsing textfiles with LINQ

 In a previous article, I described how to use LINQ when parsing a textfile.

 Following that train of thoughts further, I found a more elegant way of splitting the lines from the file into columns.
-Creating extension methods on top of IEnumerable<string> seems like a good idea!
+Creating extension methods on top of IEnumerable seems like a good idea!
 Something that could be used like this for a comma-separated file:

 from columns in reader.AsEnumerable().AsDelimited(delimiter)